 This will help you select a duvet that meets your basic sleep needs, such as a summer duvet insert.

 Next, you'll want to focus on form and function.

 Think about the kind of interior decoration you prefer in the bedroom.
 Many duvets are available in all white, so you can change up the look with a cover.
-Or you can simply stick with the classic white for a minimalist appearance.
+Or you can simply stick with the classic white for an Instagram minimalist appearance.
+No matter if you sleep on cheap queen mattress set under 200$ or fancy custom-made bed.
 Some duvet shells will have a different texture or may be matte or shiny.
 If you dislike a shiny or sateen texture, you'll be able to avoid it by paying close attention to the product description and pictures.

-Don't forget to measure the length and width of your mattress.
+Don't forget to measure the length and width of both your mattress and mattress topper for back pain.
 Write this number down on a piece of paper and refer to it when checking the sizes of inserts.
 Some people like to have a good amount of overhang on their beds.
 If you are one of them, you'll want a duvet insert that is at least 24" wider and longer than the mattress measurements.
 Otherwise, you may get the insert home only to be disappointed by its lack of coverage.

 If you're sharing your bed with a significant other, you might want to get their input as well.
 This can help you make an informed decision that will be satisfying for the both of you.